deltachat/deltachat-pages/_posts/2025-07-25-encryption-v2.md

 ## Contact Profiles are more beautiful on all platforms

-XXX screenshosts of contact profiles on multiple platforms

 While users have few problems navigating identities in small private circles, the new more beautiful contact profiles aim to help navigate larger chat circles where members frequently get added or removed.